A Mortgage Cheaper Than Rent

 So now I have to find a house.
 I’ve been living with and caring for my mother for four years and each year they increase the rent.
 In January, a letter will arrive announcing the increase in rent and asking us to decide if we want to sign a new lease or move on.
 Moving on is not so simple with an eighty-three year old who is ill.
 That’s why we’ve stayed the last four years, in spite of the annual increase in rent.
 I guess they (that infernal, nebulous ‘they’) are trying to improve the housing market by making it cheaper to pay a mortgage, then it is to rent an apartment.
 Hence, I am looking to purchase a home.

 This gave me motivation to finally write that book.
 You know, the one that everyone wishes they could write.
-But honestly, it has been my secret desire to become an Author since my mother read the Chronicles of Narnia to me at five months’ gestation.
-A desire confirmed by my fourth grade teacher, Mrs. Possis, who insisted my poems were inspired.
-When I finally read the Chronicles on my own, I wished I could properly thank C.S.
+But honestly, it has been my secret desire to become an Author since my fourth grade teacher, Mrs. Possis, insisted my poems were inspired.
+Then, I read the Chronicles of Narnia.
+I wish I could properly thank C.S.
 Lewis for the countless hours of magic that the Wardrobe gave me.
 What better way to return the favor then to give some magic back to young readers.
 I shoved my ‘you can’t do it’ demons in an empty shoebox under the bed (I wanted to put them down the garbage disposal, but years of attachment wouldn’t let me chuck them altogether) and tied myself to my desk chair.